JamesOlaitan/Automated-Refactoring-Tool-with-ML-Error-Filtering/README.md

 **Overview**

-The ML component (ml_filter.py) predicts whether a given refactoring might introduce errors.
+The ML component (ml_filter.py), which is decoupled, allowing independent improvement of features and models, predicts whether a given refactoring might introduce errors.
 This requires:
 - A labeled dataset of refactorings (both successful and failed)
 - Training a model on this dataset
 - Using the trained model to filter out risky refactorings before applying them